Frequency-time analysis, low-rank reconstruction and denoising of turbulent flows using SPOD: Applications of SPOD: Low-rank reconstruction, denoising, frequency-time analysis, and prewhitening

 To understand the qualitative differences of the frequency-time diagrams in figure \ref{fig 12} and \ref{fig 13}, we now look at the expansion coefficients of the two approaches.
 Figure \ref{fig 14} compares the expansion coefficient of the leading mode, obtained by the time-domain and convolution approaches.
 As an example, the expansion coefficient at $St \approx 0.50$ is shown in figure \ref{fig 14}($a$).
 It is centered around its global maximum, in the time interval $1000 \le t \le 1300$.
 We observe that the time traces of the expansion coefficients obtained from the two approaches show similar trends.
 In particular, the local peaks occur at similar locations, with both curves exhibiting the global maximum at $t=1150$ (black dashed line).
 Compared to the time-domain approach, the convolution curve is smoother and resembles a moving average of the time-domain curve (black dash-doted line).
 For optimal comparison with the convolution approach, the moving average is computed by weighting the time-domain curve by the Hamming window in equation (\ref{eq 6}) and averaging it 256 points.
 To further quantify the relation between the expansion coefficients of the two approaches, we show the cross-correlation coefficient in figure \ref{fig 14}($b$).
 The cross-correlation coefficient confirms the observation that the expansion coefficients obtained from the two approaches are similar, by demonstrating a cross-correlation coefficient of 0.77 at $0$-time lag ($\tau = 0$).
+We have confirmed that this correspondence holds in general.
+In figure \ref{fig 14}($c$) and \ref{fig 14}($d$), for example, the same trends are observed for the expansion coefficients at the lower frequency of $\St=0.05$ over the time interval previously shown in figure \ref{fig 12a} above.
 From figure \ref{fig 14}, we infer that the intermittency of the coherent structures can be captured using both approaches.
-The expansion coefficients in the time-domain appear much more detailed than the convolution approach, as previously observed in figure \ref{fig 11}.
-The time domain approach is an instantaneous operation whereas the other approach is a convolution over a finite time that corresponds to a moving average.
-This suggests that the time-domain approach might be preferable for applications in real-time processing, as it can capture the instantaneous oscillations.

 After establishing the correspondence between the time-domain and convolution approaches, we now compare the spectral characteristics of the two approaches.
 The PSDs of the expansion coefficients associated with the leading mode at $\St=0.2$, 0.5, and 1.0, for the time and convolution-domain approaches are shown in figure \ref{fig 15} ($a$).
 As expected the PSDs peak at the frequency of the corresponding mode for both approaches.
 The expansion coefficients computed in the convolution approach exhibit a much narrower peak than those in the time-domain approach.
 Note that, we cannot expect a sharp spectral peak even for the convolution approach due to spectral leakage and the modulation of the wave amplitude as seen in figure \ref{fig 14}.
 Figure \ref{fig 15}($c$) compares the PSDs of the leading mode and the 10 leading modes at $\St = 0.5$, which underlines the dominance of the leading mode at this particular frequency.
 The expansion coefficients are presented in terms of the spectral energy content in figure \ref{fig 15}($b$) and ($d$).
 As the expansion coefficients are uncorrelated, and their expected value is the equal to SPOD modal energy,